ktaletsk/jupyterlab-extensions/jupyterlab_wipp_plugin_creator/README.md

 ![Github Actions Status](https://github.com/Kingstonshaw/jupyterlab_plugin_creator/workflows/Build/badge.svg)

-Create WIPP container for local python code
+Create wipp plugin by containerizing local code in various languages,  automate the Plugin generation and testing process using both static analysis and templates.

 This extension is composed of a Python package named `jupyterlab_plugin_creator` for the server extension and a NPM package named `jupyterlab_plugin_creator`